huggingface/hub-docs/docs/hub/security-sso-okta-oidc.md

 You should be redirected to your SSO provider (IdP) login prompt.
 Once logged in, you'll be redirected to your organization's settings page.

-A green mark near the SAML selector will attest that the test was successful.
+A green check mark near the SAML selector will attest that the test was successful.

 <div class="flex justify-center">